5.1 Alcohol and Illegal Drugs Policy

 Neither students who actively seek assistance nor the impaired student(s) will be subject to formal disciplinary action for the consumption of alcohol and/or drugs if all involved students follow the medical, health, and safety recommendations of the responding staff.
 Failure to do so may result in formal disciplinary action.
 Educational sanctions may be enacted without formal disciplinary action.
 These educational sanctions include such things as meeting with a professional staff member, alcohol workshop, assessment, or writing a reflection paper.
 If students do not comply with the assigned educational sanctions they will be subject to a formal disciplinary process.

-The community of care provision applies to the consumption of alcohol and/or drugs.
+The community of care provision only applies to the consumption of alcohol and/or drugs.
 Individuals may be held responsible for other policy violations such as property damage, hazing, harassment, or physical and sexual assault if applicable.
-When necessary, the Associate Dean of Students will render the final decision regarding whether the provision can be applied.
+When necessary, the Dean of Students will render the final decision regarding whether the provision can be applied.
 The College cannot guarantee that criminal charges will not be brought against the student if local law enforcement officials are required for assistance during the incident.
 The College may be required to notify parents/guardians if a student is transported to the hospital or a detoxification center for a medical emergency.
 Taking responsibility for helping a student in need will always be viewed positively in any post-incident follow-up.

 Illegal Drug Policy